JB-BR/BuildingNetworkAutomationSolutions/GettingStarted/DeployNetworkServices/README.md

 [x] Configure the VPN gateway with abase config
 [x] Test that all point to point links can ping
 [x] Test that both client cannot ping
-- Push the IPSEC Service to csrx-1, csrx-2 with an Ansible Playbook
+- Push the IPSEC Service to csrx-1, csrx-2 with an Ansible Playbook - OPEN : Correct the aes-128-cbc synthax
 - Test that both clients can ping and display the path through a traceroute

 ## Create an alpine container with SSH